datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

 Edge Stack and Emissary-ingress are managed declaratively.
 This approach lends itself well to a [GitOps workflow](../../../../../docs/edge-stack/latest/topics/concepts/gitops-continuous-delivery/).
 Traditionally, adopting a GitOps workflow requires an extensive amount of engineering.
 With the Ambassador Developer Control Plane, you can quickly and easily adopt a GitOps workflow without any custom engineering.

-In this quick start, we'll walk through how you can configure Edge Stack or Emissary-ingress with automated configuration analysis, integrating checks into your GitOps pull request workflow.
+This quick start walks you through how to configure Edge Stack or Emissary-ingress with automated configuration analysis, integrating checks into your GitOps pull request workflow.
 The automated configuration analysis will detect and resolve configuration issues _before_ your changes go live.

 <Alert severity="warning">
   You must use Edge Stack or Emissary-ingress 2.2 or later to enable automated configuration analysis.